Climate Adaptation Research Program

 Program Infrastructure

-• A team of transcontinental 18 faculty partners and staff, and 8 graduate researchers
+• A transcontinental team of 18 faculty partners and staff, and 8 graduate researchers

 • A foundational platform for cross-sector, transcontinental collaboration, mentorship, and applied learning at the intersection of climate adaptation and disaster risk reduction